Cyber 'worm' attack hits global corporate earnings

-Mondelez International Inc, the world's second-largest confectionary company, reported a 5 percent drop in quarterly sales on Wednesday, blaming shipping and invoicing delays caused by the June 27 attack of the worm, known as NotPetya.
+Mondelez International Inc (MDLZ.O), the world's second-largest confectionary company, reported a 5 percent drop in quarterly sales on Wednesday, blaming shipping and invoicing delays caused by the June 27 attack of the worm, known as NotPetya.

-Other NotPetya victims include Merck & Co Inc, which last week warned that NotPetya had halted production of some drugs, saying it has yet to understand the full costs associated with the attack.
+Other NotPetya victims include Merck & Co Inc (MRK.N), which last week warned that NotPetya had halted production of some drugs, saying it has yet to understand the full costs associated with the attack.

-The attack also slowed deliveries at FedEx Corp, disrupted port operations of shipping company A.P.
-Moller-Maersk A/S and halted production lines at British consumer goods maker Reckitt Benckiser PLC, according to accounts by those companies.
+The attack also slowed deliveries at FedEx Corp (FDX.N), disrupted port operations of shipping company A.P.
+Moller-Maersk A/S (MAERSKb.CO) and halted production lines at British consumer goods maker Reckitt Benckiser PLC (RB.L), according to accounts by those companies.

 Investors should get used to hearing about cyber attacks during earnings calls, said Ian Winer, equity co-head at Wedbush Securities.